riyueshan/Algorithm/tuto_list/note/pointer.md

 The value of a after change 10
 ```

-Pass **the address of a parameter** to a function is a useful way to change the value of itself, without returning an aditional value.
+Pass **the address of a parameter** to a function is a useful way to change the value of itself, without returning an additional value.
 This also applies especially when we want to change the value of a pointer, like for a list or an array.

 ### As Return Value